 Day 2 : Tokyo

-Breakfast is the freshest sashimi you’ve ever eaten, at Tokyo’s iconic Tsukiji fish market.
+Breakfast will be the freshest sashimi you’ve ever eaten, at Tokyo’s iconic Tsukiji fish market.
 Marvel at the variety of fish and shellfish on offer, and catch a glimpse of the Tokyo fleet’s latest haul of prized bluefin tuna.

 Discover how to make it all by yourself with a lesson from a sushi chef, and then sample your produce.